stacey-w-taylor/synapseDocs/_articles/aws_sts_storage_locations.md

 ### From an Existing S3 Bucket

-If you have existing data in an S3 bucket, either stand-alone data or data from a previous Synapse project, you can use [this sample code](https://github.com/Sage-Bionetworks/Synapse-Repository-Services/blob/develop/client/sample-code/src/main/java/org/sagebionetworks/sample/sts/MigrateS3Bucket.java) to migrate your S3 data to a new Synapse folder with a STS storage location.
+If you have existing data in an S3 bucket, either stand-alone data or data from a previous Synapse `Project`, you can use [this sample code](https://github.com/Sage-Bionetworks/Synapse-Repository-Services/blob/develop/client/sample-code/src/main/java/org/sagebionetworks/sample/sts/MigrateS3Bucket.java) to migrate your S3 data to a new Synapse Folder with a STS storage location.

-{% include note.html content="You'll need to create a new folder with an STS-enabled storage location, as per the instructions above." %}

-{% include note.html content="You must be the owner of the storage location in order to import existing S3 files into Synapse this way." %}
+{% include note.html content="You'll need to create a new Folder with an STS-enabled storage location, as per the instructions above.
+Additionally, you must be the owner of the storage location in Synapse." %}

 ### From A Project With Multiple Buckets

-If your Synapse project uses data from multiple S3 buckets, or if the data is in an S3 bucket you don't own, then you may need to download the data and re-upload it a new Synapse folder with a STS storage location.
-Use [this sample code](https://github.com/Sage-Bionetworks/Synapse-Repository-Services/blob/develop/client/sample-code/src/main/java/org/sagebionetworks/sample/sts/MigrateSynapseProject.java) to migrate the data in your project.
+If your Synapse Project uses data from multiple S3 buckets, or if the data is in an S3 bucket you don't own, then you may need to download the data and re-upload it a new Synapse Folder with a STS storage location.
+Use [this sample code](https://github.com/Sage-Bionetworks/Synapse-Repository-Services/blob/develop/client/sample-code/src/main/java/org/sagebionetworks/sample/sts/MigrateSynapseProject.java) to migrate the data in your Project.

-{% include note.html content="You'll need to create a new folder with an STS-enabled storage location, as per the instructions above." %}
+{% include note.html content="You'll need to create a new Folder with an STS-enabled storage location, as per the instructions above." %}

 {% include note.html content="This method may incur data transfer costs from S3." %}

 ## Additional Restrictions

-* STS Storage Locations can only be added to folders, not projects.
+* STS storage locations can only be added to Folders, not Projects.
-* An STS Storage Location can only be added to or removed from empty folders.
+* A STS storage location can only be added to, or removed from, empty Folders.
-* An STS Storage Location cannot be added alongside other storage locations.
+* A STS storage location cannot be added alongside other storage locations.
-* If a parent folder has an STS Storage Location, child folders cannot override storage locations, nor can they override ACLs.
+* If a parent Folder has an STS storage location, all sub-folders will have the same storage location and ACL as the parent.
-* A folder with an STS Storage Location can only contain files and other folders.
+* A Folder with a STS storage location can only contain Files and other Folders.
-* A folder with an STS Storage Location cannot contain a file from outside that storage location.
-* A file in an STS Storage Location cannot be placed in a folder with a different storage location.
+* A File or Folder in a STS storage location cannot be moved to a Folder with a different storage location.
-* A file in an STS Storage Location must have a bucket and base key matching that storage location.
+* A File in a STS storage location must have a bucket and base key matching that storage location.
-* If a parent folder has an STS Storage Location, the child folder cannot be moved to a parent with a different storage location, nor can child folders from other storage locations be moved to the parent folder.
-* If an STS Storage Location is defined on a folder, that folder cannot be placed within another folder hierarchy that also defines an STS Storage Location (even if they are the same storage location).
+* If a STS storage location is defined on a Folder, that Folder cannot be placed within another Folder hierarchy that also defines an STS storage location (even if they are the same storage location).

 ## See Also